What is Logistics: Definition, Importance and Types

 Conclusion

 Evolving logistics technology and the need to implement sustainable logistics require investment in digital technology to build a long-term advantage for a business.
-Logistics in the supply chain help to improve the quality of processes and ensure quick adaptability to changing market demands.
+Logistics in the supply chain improve the quality of processes and ensure quick adaptability to changing market demands.

 FAQs(Frequently Asked Questions)